Lecrapouille/TimedPetriNetEditor/README.md

   simplifying the net.
 Cannot delete arcs.
 Cannot make undo/redo actions.
 - Julia API: missing add/remove arcs.

-## What are Petri nets, timed Petri nets, timed event graph ?
+## What are Petri nets, timed Petri nets, timed event graph?

 ### Petri nets and timed Petri nets

 Petri nets are one of several mathematical modeling languages for the description of distributed systems and synchronization of their processes.
-It is a class of discrete event dynamic system.
+It is a class of discrete event dynamic systems.

-A Petri net is a directed bipartite graph that has two types of nodes: places and transitions, respectively depicted as circles and rectangles.
+A Petri net is a directed bipartite graph that has two types of nodes: places and transitions respectively depicted as circles and rectangles.
 A place can contain zero or any positive number of tokens, usually depicted either as black circles or as numbers.
 Arcs, depicted as arrows.
-An arc allows to direct two nodes of different type: either from a place to a transition or from a transition to a place.
-In timed Petri nets, "place -> transition" arcs are valuated with a strictly positive duration value which simulates the time needed by the place to perform the associated action.
+An arc allows directing two nodes of different types: either from a place to a transition or from a transition to a place.
+In timed Petri nets, "place -> transition" arcs are evaluated with a strictly positive duration value which simulates the time needed by the place to perform the associated action.
 A transition is activated if all places connected to it as inputs contain at least one token.
-When a transition is activated a token is burnt from each of these places and added to each places connected as outputs to this transition.
+When a transition is activated a token is burnt from each of these places and added to each place connected as outputs to this transition.

-Usually, the numbers of tokens in places depicts the states of the systems, tokens represent the resources of the system and transitions describes the synchronization of resources (rendez-vous).
+Usually, the numbers of tokens in places depict the states of the systems, tokens represent the resources of the system and transitions describe the synchronization of resources (rendez-vous).
 Petri is another way to model state machines.

-In the above figure 1, there are 5 transitions (`T0, T1, T2, T3, T4`) and 4
+In above figure 1, there are 5 transitions (`T0, T1, T2, T3, T4`) and 4
 places (`P0, P1, P2, P3`).
 Places `P0` and `P1` have 1 token each, the place
 `P1` has 2 tokens and the place `P3` has no token.
 The arc `T0 -> P1` has 3
 units of times to simulate the fact that `P1` will need this duration to perform